mathie/nanowrimo/_drafts/a-matter-of-perspective.md

 The trouble is that these impressions are all immediate and short term.
 Malcolm is a smart, hard working, considerate, compassionate kid.
 I am very proud of him, and I know that other people sing his praises.
 I know for sure that he already makes a positive difference to other people's lives.
-He makes a net positive difference to my life.
+He makes a positive difference to my life.
 I can see how much his friends like him (and he seems to have a way with the girls!).
 And I can see how incredibly important he is to his grandparents.
 In short, he's awesome.